A Little Bit About a Great American

 Why Don’t Americans Know About Frank Little?

 I will hurry with some things because I know you have a family reunion in progress.
 I'm sending these things because I believe that Frank Little should be honored as one of Oklahoma's greatest heroes both for his accomplishments and for his great personal courage.

-1879: Frank Little apparently was born in Illinois in 1879, but moved to Ingalls, Oklahoma, the area around Yale, near Stillwater, as a small child.
+1879: Frank Little apparently was born in Illinois in 1878, but moved to Missouri, then Ingalls, Oklahoma, the area around Yale, near Stillwater, as a child.
 His father was a doctor.
 He had 2 brothers and 2 sisters.
 Both brothers attended college at Stillwater

 1900: Little had become a “hard rock” metal miner and an Arizona member of the Western Federation of Miners (WFM)

 1903: Little had been hired by WFM to organize the copper camps of the Clifton Morenci Metcalf area

 1905: The Western Federation of Miners was the main force launching the Industrial Workers of the World (IWW).
 I’m not positive, but I believe that Frank Little attended the organizing convention

 1906: Frank Little officially entered IWW